-You can have as many stocks and shares ISAs as you like.
-However, you can only ever pay into one ISA per year.
+You can have as many Stocks and Shares ISAs as you like.
+However, you can only ever pay into one per year.
 If you are just getting started with investing, it’s probably best for you to keep things simple with one provider for now.

-Without further ado, let’s look into my top picks for beginners stocks and shares ISAs.
+Without further ado, let’s look into my top picks for beginner friendly Stocks and Shares ISAs.

-There is also ten different risk levels, which you can choose based around your relationship with risk.
+There is also various risk levels, which you can choose based around your relationship with risk.
 This is determined by answering a few initials questions.
 Ultimately,

-As well as a standard Stocks and Shares ISA, you can also invest in a Lifetime ISA and a Junior ISA.
-There are even pension options, too, meaning that you can have everything within one platform is you wish.
+As well as a Stocks and Shares ISA, you can also invest in a Lifetime ISA and a Junior ISA.
+There are even SIPP accounts too (Self Invested Personal Pension), meaning that you can have everything within one platform if you wish.

 You’ll expect to pay set fees of 0.75% annually on fully managed or socially responsible portfolios on investments up to £100k.
 Dropping to 0.35% annually for investment accounts with over £100k.
 Fixed allocation portfolios are slightly lower with 0.45% up to £100k, dropping to 0.25% beyond £100k.